 (If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete the degree prior to the anticipated enrollment at AHU’s DNAP program, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the degree and prior to enrollment.)

 - Submit current official transcripts from all undergraduate and graduate institutions attended, in accordance with the guidelines in the current AHU Academic Catalog, if final official transcript had not been previously available, due to the rationale noted here in italics.
 Admission GPAs will be calculated, based on credits and grades from regionally accredited institutions only.
-Additionally, transcripts from institutions outside the United States will be required to submit a foreign credential evaluation of that coursework (see Foreign Transcript Evaluations section).
+Transcripts from institutions outside the United States must be evaluated by WES (refer to AHU Academic Catalog).

 (If an applicant is currently enrolled in any course at a regionally accredited institution at which he or she has previously taken any other courses, he or she must provide an official transcript to date prior to an admission interview, and then provide another official transcript upon completion of the course and prior to enrollment at AHU’s DNAP.)